billbillbilly/website/content/games.md

 date: ''
 ---

 I like video games (PC/XBOX/SWITCH/Mobile games...) and have spent a lot of time on it.
 I almost get rid of PC games after I switched to Mac from Windows (while spending more time on Nintendo Switch and Gameboy).
 I was trying to play and make some VR games for cardboard and Oculus quest 2, but I am not a fan of VR right now because dizziness just made me so uncomfortable.
 15 min is the maximum time I can play with my quest 2.
-Now, I am working on a game series called **SillySimilation** with Unity.
+Now, I am working on a game series called **SillySimulation** with Unity.
 Also, I am interested in doing some games in R and JS.

 <div class="splitline">
   <hr>
 </div>

-# SillySimilation
+# SillySimulation
 There are three games in the SillySimilation series.
 Each of them tells a story about survival.
 The environment has been extremely simplified and accelerated in games.
 There is always some trade-off in the game. [[**Github**]](https://github.com/billbillbilly/SillySimulation)

 <div class="pagecard">